ebrahimabdallah/Laravel-Up-Running/Chapter 5.md

 # Migrations
- single file that defibes teo things [up && Down ]
+* migration is a single file that defines two things: [up && Down ]

 - migrations are always run in order by date